MicroEJ/docs/DeviceDeveloperGuide/core.rst

 ``ej.ecom.RegistrationListener``.
 When a device is registered to or unregistered from the device manager, listeners registered for the device type are notified.
-The notification mechanism is done in a dedicated MicroEJ thread.
+The notification mechanism is done in a dedicated Java thread.
 The mechanism can be enabled or disabled (see :ref:`workbenchLaunchOptions`).